lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 ### Creating a dynamic product search

-Creating a dynamically reloading search was one of the most "difficult" tasks - although my problem here was more with the CSS for positioning the search results box instead of the HTMX.
+Creating a dynamically reloading search was one of the most "difficult" tasks - although my problem here was more with the
+{{< abbr "CSS" "Cascading Style Sheets" >}} for positioning the search results box instead of the HTMX.

 In the following example, you can see the component from the header.
 The component contains an input field for the query, a div for the search results